 The book was written in 2004, where most systems were Windows-based.
 As a result, most of the cases look "old" today.
 They are not web-based.
 However, the Virtual Windows method works just as well for web-based systems.

 How do you make a good user interface - easy to learn and efficient to use?
-Usability testing is important, but how do you correct the usability defects?
+Most books say it is trial-and-error.
+You reveal the errors with usability testing, but how do you correct the errors?
 Some are easy to deal with, but in practice many usability defects require major redesign.
 So making a good first design is crucial.
 This book shows you how:

 If you want a quick view of how the Virtual Window method works, download the PowerPoint show.
 Warning: You have to see the slides in presentation mode.
 Click your way through each slide to see the story.
 The slides will take you step-by-step through a design example.
 Depending on your browser and operating system, you should either click the pps (presentation mode) or the ppt (once open, switch to presentation mode).
 Or you may have to right-click the link and save the target somewhere on your local disk.
 Then open it from there.
 (Sorry for the mess.)

 Contains all the figures from the book.
 Most of them have some animation.
 There is one file for each chapter, plus several new slides for Chapter 3 (see additions below).

 Pearson Education retains the copyright to the slides, but allows restricted copying for teaching purposes.
 It is a condition that the source and copyright notice is preserved on all the material.
 This means that you can show the slides, of course, but also modify the slides and make hand-out copies for teaching purposes, as long as you state the source and copyright notice.

 The gestalt law of parallel movement: Download (pptx)